-At I Will Teach You to Be Rich, Ramit recently shared his thoughts on a New York Times profile of Russ Whitney, a real estate mogul who charges thousands of dollars to learn the secrets of his success.
+Ramit Sethi, author of I Will Teach You to Be Rich, recently shared his thoughts on a New York Times profile of Russ Whitney, a real estate mogul who charges thousands of dollars to learn the secrets of his success.
 (Whitney helped inspire Casey Serin’s foreclosure odyssey.
 John T. Reed has extensive information on Whitney, not all of it negative.)

 Ramit’s post prompted me to read the original New York Times article.
 I began the piece planning to offer my own criticisms of Whitney and his get rich quick schemes.
 But two-thirds through the article, I realized there were actually two stories here: one about Whitney’s brash hucksterism, and another about the people — like Casey Serin — who are so desperate to get rich now that they lose touch with reality.